Faridjan/zip_local_env/README.md

 # Zip/Unzip local .env file
-Move your local .ENV files for another developer.
+Transfer your local .ENV files for another developer.

 ## for Zip:
 run in root where .env files